Beyond business as usual: the power of creativity in B2B

 So, B2B businesses no longer have to wait for customers to come to them, meaning creativity and brand-building in B2B is now more important than it has ever been before.
 Firms have the opportunity to build a relationship with customers that goes beyond the functional and can reap the rewards, just like consumer-facing brands.

-It’s not just an opportunity; it’s a necessity.
+It’s not just an opportunity - it’s a necessity.
 As technology has levelled the playing field so businesses can speak to just about anyone, a distinctive offering that stands out among the noise is now critical for B2B firms.
-This can be at a functional level in terms of product superiority or lower price but, generally, B2B brands need to find a way to stand out or customers will just chop and change.
+This can be at a functional level in terms of product superiority or lower price, but generally, B2B brands need to find a way to stand out or customers will just chop and change.
 Held up against the rich creative backdrop of social media, online video and TV, traditional sales-led, functional advertising feels dated.

 Customers’ expectations of B2B brands have also evolved, just as they have of consumer brands.
 If you book a holiday, you expect all the touchpoints you engage with to work seamlessly together.
 If it’s clunky, you’ll drop out and go elsewhere.
 As consumers we have high standards, and that has influenced expectations of B2B brands too.